USDA-FSA/fsa-design-system/components/topper/index.md

 parent: "Components"
 type: "UI Component"
 title: "Topper"
-intro: "Provide access to top of the page from the bottom."
+intro: "Convenient access to top of the page from the bottom."
 jump_menu: true
 ---